 - Dusting tomato plants with flour in severe cases.

 - Neem oil, chemical spray, insecticidal soaps, or other cultural control may be effective for Aphids.

 - You can also spray a mild solution of dish soap with water every 2-3 days for two weeks.

 - Companion planting and beneficial insects can also prevent aphids.

 - Stink bugs use their long mouthparts to pierce tomato leaves, stems, and particularly young fruits.

-- They transmitted diseases, pierce and poop on tomato fruits and leaves.
+- They transmitted diseases and pierced and pooped on tomato fruits and leaves.

-- Piercing part of fruits causes discoloration but safe to eat.
+- Piercing parts of fruits causes discoloration, but safe to eat.